About THE SURGEON

 Prior to practicing in Beverly Hills, Dr. Hsu was a member of Stanford University’s clinical faculty and on staff at Santa Clara Valley Medical Center, where he taught and supervised the next generation of doctors and plastic surgeons.
 He received the Stanford University School of Medicine teaching award for his clinical instruction of the medical students.
 In addition, he has published academic papers in the journals of Plastic & Reconstructive Surgery and Aesthetic Plastic Surgery, on topics such as facelifts, rhinoplasty, and other aspects of plastic surgery.

-MESSAGE FROM THE SURGEON
+MESSAGE FROM DR. HSU

 The decision to have plastic surgery is a personal one.
 A big part of this decision is finding a surgeon with whom you can trust your health and well-being.
 To me, this means that you should be comfortable with your surgeon’s credentials, training, experience, and character.
 Different surgeons do have different styles, and you should find a surgeon whose reasoning and recommendations make sense to you.